raffishquartan/grunt-set-app-mode/README.md

 ### Usage Examples

-Define `--mode=DESIRED_MODE` in the command line used to run grunt.
-E.g. `grunt test build deploy --mode=prod` (not wholly used yet in example Gruntfiles).
+See the unit tests for a range of examples.
+In normal usage, define `--mode=DESIRED_MODE` in the command line used to run grunt.
+E.g.: `grunt test build deploy --mode=prod`.

-#### Default Options
+#### Using the default options

-In this example, the default expected modes are used to ensure the correct config file for the build target is included in the final build.
-Any files matching the pattern config.{{MODE}} for one of the default modes will be removed from the destination folder.
+In this example, the default modes are used to ensure the correct config file for the build target is included in the final build.
+Any files matching the pattern `config.{{MODE}}.js` for one of the expected (default) modes will be removed from the destination folder.

 ```js
 grunt.initConfig({